charleslxh/tech-notes/IOS/notification-guide/new-provider-API.md

         > **5**: Send the push message at a time that takes into account power considerations for the device.

     -   `content-length`: The length of the body content.
 You must provide a value for this header, and the body length must be less than or equal to 4096 bytes.
+If `content.length` is not equal body length, request will not be finish.

 ### Response